Breast Cancer Surgery

 A mastectomy may not always be necessary, which is why our surgeons are happy to invest their time in discussions with our patients before any definitive decisions are made.
 The alternative in some instances may be a Hidden Scar lumpectomy, but this procedure will only be an option under certain circumstances.

-A lumpectomy involves removing the lump itself, as well as a small portion of the surrounding healthy tissue.
+A lumpectomy involves removing the lump itself, as well as a small portion of the surrounding healthy tissue, and leaves more of the breast’s natural shape.
 For a lumpectomy to be a viable option, the tumor needs to be relatively small in comparison to the rest of the breast, with no evidence of cancer spreading to other areas of the breast.

-With a lumpectomy, more of the breast can typically be saved, and the good news is that unlike a mastectomy, where in most cases, Dr. Gorman has a single point of entry, lumpectomy Hidden Scar Procedures have three potential points of entry.
+With a lumpectomy more of the breast can typically be saved, and unlike a mastectomy in which Dr. Gorman has a single point of entry, lumpectomy Hidden Scar Procedures have three potential points of entry.
 These are: